FAC654PQuick Link for Internal Postings:

 WCU embraces its role as a regionally engaged university and is designated by the Carnegie Foundation for the Advancement of Teaching as a community engaged university.
 Preference will be given to candidates who can demonstrate a commitment to public engagement through their teaching, service, and scholarship.Minimum Qualifications:

-The ideal candidates will have a firm foundation to teach a range of criminology and criminal justice courses.
-Particularly desirable specialties or teaching interests include policing, corrections, statistics, and research methods.Position Type:
+The department has an established record of engaging students through activities such as undergraduate research and collaborating with community partners on grant funded research projects.
+The ideal candidate will have an interest in contributing to these efforts and have a firm foundation to teach a range of criminology and criminal justice courses.
+Particularly desirable specialties or teaching interests include policing, corrections, statistics, and theory.Position Type:

 Permanent Full-TimeNumber of Months Per Year: